dad3zero/trader/README.md

 # Star Trader

+As I was looking for a Python implementation of Space Trader, I found this project originally created by true-grue (Peter Sovietov).
+As this is not really *Pythonic*, I choose to fork it.
+The following is taken from the original readme.

 The original game was written by Dave Kaufman in BASIC and information about the game was published in "People's Computer Company" newsletter in 1974.
 Here is a Python version of the game (work in progress, there could still be bugs!).